medpaf/hawk/README.md

 `-sdenum <DOMAIN> -wordlist <WORDLIST PATH>`

 ![sdenum](https://user-images.githubusercontent.com/61552222/139445516-ba9b5459-6dc3-43e1-a424-4e079486dbfd.png)

+### Directory busting
+Directory busting is the process of finding directories within a web server.

+To perform this task type:

+`-dirbust <DOMAIN>`

+This command uses a default wordlist to look for subdomains.
+However, if you want to use your own wordlist, type:

+`-dirbust <DOMAIN> -wordlist <WORDLIST PATH>`

 ### Vulnerability reconnaissance
 To scan one or more hosts for vulnerabilities use the following command: